 On the grand scale of Lever Action fit and finish, this Rossi is better than a modern Marlin, about on par with a new-production Mossberg lever, and of course far below the level of refinement of a Henry, a Winchester-licensed Miroku or a Uberti replica.
 Those guns are of course 2x to 3x more expensive than the working man’s Rossi, and I doubt they’re any more reliable, sturdy or fun.

-Remembering that .357 Magnum ballistics got a tremendous boost from a long carbine barrel, I fired a few rounds through the traps of my chronograph using the 16″ Rossi and a 4.62″ Ruger Blackhawk.
+Remembering that .357 Magnum ballistics got a tremendous boost from a long carbine barrel, I fired a few single shot rounds through the traps of my chronograph using the 16″ Rossi and a 4.62″ Ruger Blackhawk.
 We only had a few rounds to spare, so these aren’t the most statistically rigorous figures here and I hope Foghorn will forgive me.

 Load: 255 RNL Factory 230 JHP Factory 255 SWC Handload